dubslaff/FeatCause/README.md

 - _main.py_ contains the major part of the implementation
 - *fm\_parser.py*, *causality.py*, *utils.py* contain helping functionality for **FeatCause**
-- *espresso*, *espresso-osx* are precompiled binaries of the two-level minimizer **espresso** for Linux and macos operating systems (main.py invokes "espresso", please rename the file accordingly when on a macos system -- for Windows users, please compile [espresso](https://github.com/psksvp/espresso-ab-1.0) by your own)
+- *espresso*, *espresso-osx* are precompiled binaries of the two-level minimizer **espresso** for Linux and macOS operating systems

+Since main.py invokes "./espresso", please ensure that espresso is in the folder where you run the tool from (e.g., "tool").
+If on macOS and you want to use the precompiled espresso binary, please rename "espresso-osx" to "espresso" first.
+On Windows systems, please compile [espresso](https://github.com/psksvp/espresso-ab-1.0) by your own.

 #### _main.py_